 In the early 80s, the by-product of PROJECT EMPEROR-I's is a set of interactive videodisc, called The First Emperor of China, content of which later was converted to a popular multimedia CD product of the same title in 1991 and published by the Voyager Company.
-The core image
+The core image collection of this product together with the extensive descriptive annotations (later known as metadata) of these resources has become the core collection of Chinese Memory Net (CMNet) which I proposed to NSF's International Digital Library Program (NSF/IDLP) in 1999, and funded from 2000.

 The NSF's supported CMNet since 2000 is intended to develop a model for international collaboration with various R&D activities in digital libraries.
 It hopes to accomplish "more" with "less," avoid duplication efforts, and capitalize R&D results from other major funded digital library R&D projects.
 CMNet's Chinese partners are Peking University, Shanghai Jiaotong University and Tsinghua University.
 Although we did not achieve one of the original goals in bringing the digital contents available in our partner institutions together, in the short four years, it has made progress in developing collaborative infrastructure for digital library development.
-Both CMNet and my NIT 2001 conference in Beijing played important role in fueling the development of digital libraries in China [4].
+Both CMNet and my NIT 2001 conference in Beijing played important role in fueling the development of digital libraries in China [5].

 While building the digital library community and infrastructure, CMNet also started the labor-intensive R&D activity in content and metadata building.
-This activity has paid off because these invaluable image resources and metadata have formed attractive basis for a number of exciting and productive technology-oriented collaborative works with computer scientists, such as a few listed in the following with more complete reference provided in [5, 6]:
+This activity has paid off because these invaluable image resources and metadata have formed attractive basis for a number of exciting and productive technology-oriented collaborative works with computer scientists, such as a few listed in the following with more complete reference provided in [7, 7]:

-- Open Archive Initiative (OAI) research, - Intelligent agent and text-based image retrieval [7, 8], - Semantic sensitive content-based image retrieval [9], - Digital video using the Informedia technologies [10], and - Machine learning for annotation [11].
+- Open Archive Initiative (OAI) research, - Intelligent agent and text-based image retrieval [8, 9], - Semantic sensitive content-based image retrieval [10], - Digital video using the Informedia technologies [11], and - Machine learning for annotation [12].